Man critically injured after being shot in downtown Wichita

 WICHITA, Kan.
 (KSNW) — A man is in critical condition after being shot in downtown Wichita Monday afternoon.

-According to the Wichita Police Department, around 3:20 p.m., they received a call for the report of a shooting in the 400 block of N. Broadway Ave.
+According to the Wichita Police Department, around 3:20 p.m., they received a call for the report of a shooting in the 400 block of N. Broadway.

 According to Chief of Police Joe Sullivan, a preliminary investigation revealed that the shooting happened inside the car.